-77.2.2 The Influence of Lower-Level Performance Resources on Higher-Level Control Performance Resources
+31.2.2 Influence of Lower-Level Performance Resources on Higher-Level Control Performance Resources

-By their very nature, tasks which enable one to measure spatiotemporal accuracy are complex or higher-level sensory-motor tasks.
-These place demands on a large number of lower-level PRs such as visual acuity, dynamic visual perception, range of movement, strength, simple reaction times, acceleration/deacceleration, static steadiness, dynamic steadiness, prediction, memory, open-loop movements, concentration span, attention switching, that is, central executive function or supervisory attentional system (multitask abilities), utilization of preview, and learning.
+By their very nature, tasks which enable one to measure spatiotemporal accuracy are complex or higherlevel sensory-motor tasks.
+These place demands on a large number of lower-level performance resources such as visual acuity, visual perception, range of movement, strength, simple reaction times, acceleration/deceleration, static steadiness, dynamic steadiness, prediction, memory, open-loop movements, concentration span, central executive function (attention switching, divided attention, multitasking), utilization of preview, and learning.

-It is, therefore, important to ask: If there are so many PRs involved in tracking, can tracking performance provide an accurate estimate of sensory-motor control performance capacities?
+It is, therefore, important to ask: If there are so many performance resources involved in tracking, can tracking performance provide an accurate estimate of sensory-motor control performance capacities?
 Or, if differences are seen in tracking performance between subjects, do these necessarily indicate comparable differences in control performance capacities?
 Yes, they can, but only if the control resource is the only resource being maximally stressed during the tracking task.
-Confirmation that the other PRs are not also being maximally stressed for a particular subject can be ascertained by two means.
-First, by independently measuring the capacity of the other PRs and confirming that these are considerably greater than that determined as necessary for the tracking task in question.
-For example, if the speed range for a certain reference group on a nontarget speed test is 650 to 1250 mm/sec and the highest speed of a tracking target signal is 240 mm/sec, then one can be reasonably confident that intra-group differences in performance on the tracking task are unrelated to intra-group differences in speed.
-Second, where this process is less straightforward or not possible, it may be possible to alter the demands imposed by the task on the PR in question.
-For example, one could see whether visual acuity was being maximally stressed in a tracking task (and hence, be a significant limiting factor to the performance obtained) by increasing or decreasing the eye-screen distance.
+Confirmation that the other performance resources are not also being maximally stressed for a particular subject can be ascertained by two means.
+First, by independently measuring the capacity of the other performance resources and confirming that these are considerably greater than that determined as necessary for the tracking task in question.
+For example, if the speed range for a certain reference group on a nontarget speed test is 650-1250 mm/s and the highest speed of a tracking target signal is 240 mm/s, then one can be reasonably confident that intra-group differences in performance on the tracking task are unrelated to intra-group differences in speed.
+Second, where this process is less straightforward or not possible, it may be possible to alter the demands imposed by the task on the performance resource in question.
+For example, one could see whether visual acuity was being maximally stressed in a tracking task (and, hence, be a significant limiting factor to the performance obtained) by increasing or decreasing the eye-screen distance.
 Similarly, one could look at strength in this context by altering the friction, damping, or inertia of the sensor, or at range of movement by altering the gain of the sensor.

-The conclusion that a task and a PR are unrelated for a particular group does not, of course, mean that this can necessarily be extrapolated to some other group.
-For example, strength may be completely uncorrelated with tracking performance in normal males yet be the primary factor responsible for poor tracking performance by the paretic arm of subjects who have suffered a stroke.
+The conclusion that a task and a performance resource are unrelated for a particular group does not, of course, mean that this can necessarily be extrapolated to some other group.
+For example, strength may be uncorrelated with tracking performance in healthy males yet be a factor responsible for poorer tracking performance in females (Jones et al., 1986) and the primary factor in the paretic arm of subjects who have suffered a stroke (Jones et al., 1989).